Author Image

 Wildframe Media

 Transmedia group that develops audiovisual content able to reach today’s global audiences.
-Worked on the Brave Zebra division, dedicated to outsourcing and co-production.
+The position was in the Brave Zebra division, dedicated to outsourcing and co-production.

 Game Programmer

-• Participated in the development of an interface-intensive painting game in Unity.
+• Developed an interface-intensive painting game in Unity.

 Game Programmer

-• Developed VR applications for a professional trade show as well as for research related to design and user experience..
+• Developed VR applications for a professional trade show and for design and UX research.

 Education